Phenomenology of

 with magnetic plasma confinement.
 Together with Sakharov's three

-conditions for the generation of charge-asymmetry and the hypothesis
+conditions for the generation of charge-asymmetry and condensed Planck-scale axions this gross violation of thermal

 equilibrium by the fluctuations of very abundant but

-Radiation history of the Universe and massive photon in the future:
+Radiation history of the Universe and massive photon in the future

 Most of the photons in our world are part of the so-called cosmic